 This herb is native to Jamaica and Northern America, where it was referred to as “pain in the heart” by the Shoshone Indians.

 Night blooming cereus should be considered where there is an irregular heartbeat and where the use of a mild diuretic will be of benefit.

-This herb acts in a similar way to coleus and hawthorn, it is indicated where a diuretic action is also of benefit where the pulse is feeble and weak.
+Lily of the valley (Convallaria majalis) acts in a similar way to coleus and hawthorn, and it is indicated where a diuretic action is also of benefit where the pulse is feeble and weak.

 Convallaria slows and regulates the heartbeat and lowers blood pressure.
 (6)